TheHolyException/TheHolyException/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Patrick
 ===============================================================================================================================

 I've been working on various projects for several years, it all started with minecraft and relatively quickly began the first other projects.
-I am currently still in my training as an application developer and gain experience in C#/WPF there
+I am currently working as an jr. software engineer

 * 🌍  I'm based in Germany
 * ✉️  You can contact me at [theholyexception@gmail.com](mailto:theholyexception@gmail.com)